mempler/mempler/README.md

-## About me
+## About Me

-Hey, I'm Robin also known as Mempler.
-I'm a 21 year old developer from Germany who develops in various Programming Languages.
+Hey, I'm Robin, also known as Mempler.
+I'm a 21-year-old developer from Germany proficient in various programming languages.

-I'm actively looking being hired, please contact me via E-Mail!
+I'm currently seeking job opportunities, so feel free to reach out to me via email!

-## Languages, IDEs and Tools
+## Languages, IDEs, and Tools

 ### Languages